In Pursuit of Profit

 To provide some clarity on the topic, we will explain what each job title means, how it differs from other adjacent accounting positions, and when you need to hire each role:

-The summer months are typically a less busy time for accountants, which means this is the perfect time to do the planning and cleanup work that tends to get pushed to the backburner during the year-end close rush and spring tax season.
-Use this time to embrace a culture of continuous improvement – looking for places where you can overhaul whatever is broken and streamline areas that are not working optimally.
+Don't wait around for "the right time" to improve your accounting functions!
+Now is the time to stop putting off the planning and cleanup work that always seems to get pushed to the backburner.
+Commit yourself to embracing a culture of continuous improvement – looking for places where you can overhaul whatever is broken and streamline areas that are not working optimally.

 So, how do you identify where your accounting department needs to improve?